gpilab/gpilab.github.io/content/posts/2016-09-27-GPI-on-Windows.md

 Author: Akshay Bakhru
 Header_Cover: /images/win_banner.jpeg

+This is a quick step by step guide for getting GPI installed for native use on Windows!
+This capability is made possible through the new "Windows Subsystem for Linux".
+The guide starts with the installation and verification of Ubuntu Linux and then provides steps for installing GPI.
+This is an exciting step forward for GPI users and developers.

-# Install the Linux Bash Shell on Windows
+# Installing the Linux Bash Shell on Windows

 ## Ensure you are running the right Windows 10 version
 1. You have to have the 64-bit build of Windows 10